tbroadley/github-spellcheck-cli/README.md

 ### Gitignore integration

 By default `spellchecker-cli` does not spell-check files that are ignored by `.gitignore` files.
-This decreases the amount of files that need to be processed overall, but occasionally this is desired behavior.
+This decreases the amount of files that need to be processed overall, but occasionally this is undesired.
 To disable this behavior, include the `--no-ignore` flag.

 ## Markdown